francesco-bracchi/boot-marginalia/README.md

 For the complete list of the options `boot marginalia -h`

-the resulting html file can be found in `target/docs/uberdoc.html`
+The resulting html file can be found in `target/docs/uberdoc.html`

 ## License